 SD Cards – Do not buy cheap SD cards.
 I will admit I don’t know the details but I do know that you want at least a class 10 on the card.
 Whenever I purchase a camera I always purchase an additional SD card, and I always make sure that the card will be fast enough to process the images as captured and can transfer files onto my computer.
 I usually go for the best I can find.

-External Hard Drives – So there are many external hard drive you can buy.
+External Hard Drives – So there are many external hard drives you can buy.
 I presently use Western Digital for no reason at all other than that its the best hard drive I have purchased so I have continued to purchase Western Digital ever since.

 They come in passport sized hard drives which don’t require a power socket only a USB into your computer so they’re very useful for travel.
 I believe they make them up to 5 terabytes now!